tidev/appcd-plugin-webpack/src/plugin-api/README.md

 - `type`: The project type, one of `alloy`, `classic`, `angular`, or `vue`.

-> ⚠️ **Note:** The options object is shared across all plugins and writable.
+> ⚠️ **Warning:** The options object is shared across all plugins and writable.
 You can use it to both read and write options.
-Be carefull when writing to the options and make sure you know what you are doing, since it can change the behavior of other plugins and the Webpack build.
+Be careful when writing to the options and make sure you know what you are doing, since it can change the behavior of other plugins and the Webpack build.